 A more general solution is to use floating-point numbers, which represent values with decimal places.
-In Java, the default floating-point type is called double, which is short for double-precision.
+In Java, the default floating-point type is called double, which is short for "double-precision".
 You can create double variables and assign values to them the same way we did for the other types:

-'''

-double pi;

-pi = 3.14159;
+double pi; pi = 3.14159;

-'''

-Java performs "floating-point division" when one or more operands are double values.
-So we can solve the problem we saw in the previous section:
+Java performs floating-point division when one or more operands are double values.
+So we can solve the problem from the previous section: